piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-10-workflows.md

 1. Checks out code
 2. Invokes the [validation script](/scripts/schemamigrator/validate.sh)

+## Upload Release Logs as Assets Workflow

+This [workflow](/.github/workflows/upload-release-logs.yaml) uploads the logs from the release workflow as assets to the corresponding GitHub release.
+It is triggered on every published release event.

+The workflow performs the following steps:

+1. Checks out the repository
+2. Waits for the "Create and promote release" workflow to finish if it is still in progress
+3. Downloads logs from all attempts of the "Create and promote release" workflow for the current release
+4. Uploads the downloaded logs as assets to the current GitHub release

 ## Reusable Workflows

 There are reusable workflows created.
 Anyone with access to a reusable workflow can call it from another workflow.